JonnyMcGregor/Lapse/README.md

 ### To install on MacOSX:

-1. Open the XCode project in Builds/MacOSX.

-2. Build and run to generate the VST and standalone application, make sure to select the release build in your IDE.
+1. Navigate to the "Files For Users" folder.

+2. Select the folder with the correct plugin format for your DAW (vst2, vst3, AU)

-3. Copy the VST into your plugin folder for your chosen DAW.
+3. Select the MacOSX folder

+4. Copy the plugin file (either Lapse.vst, Lapse.vst3, or Lapse.component) into the corresponding plugin directory.
+This could look like:

+	Library/Audio/Plug-Ins/VST
+	Library/Audio/Plug-Ins/VST3
+	Library/Audio/Plug-Ins/Component

-4. Launch VST within chosen DAW
+5. Launch Lapse within chosen DAW :)

 ### To install on Windows:

+1. Navigate to the "Files For Users" folder.

+2. Select the folder with the correct plugin format for your DAW (vst2, vst3)

+3. Select the Windows folder

-1. Copy either the Lapse.dll (vst2) or Lapse.vst (vst3) from the Builds/Windows folder into the vst folder of your chosen DAW.
+4. Copy the plugin file (either Lapse.dll or Lapse.vst3) into your plugin directory.
+This could look like:

+	C:/ProgramFiles/VSTPlugins
+	C:/ProgramFiles/Steinberg/VSTPlugins
+	C:/ProgramFiles(86)/VSTPlugins
+	c:/ProgramFiles(86)/Steinberg/VSTPlugins

-2. Launch VST within chosen DAW
+5. Launch Lapse within chosen DAW :)